Skip to content

 Evidence in everyday skincare

-Peptides: Backed by multiple cosmetic studies for wrinkle appearance, firmness and hydration when used consistently
+Peptides — backed by multiple cosmetic studies for wrinkle appearance, firmness and hydration with consistent use.

-Exosomes: Promising in early research and clinical settings, but less standardised and more complex in over-the-counter beauty products
+Exosomes — promising in early research and clinical settings, but less standardised in over-the-counter beauty.

 Fit with clean, ethical, vegan beauty